laiducanh/efield-grad/README.md

 Analytic nuclear gradients in the presence of oriented external electric fields in a molecule-fixed frame.

-This repository provides implementations for single-point calculations and geometry optimizations under oriented external electric fields within molecule-fixed frames, including Principal axis frame and Local reference frame.
+This repository provides implementations for single-point calculations and geometry optimizations under oriented external electric fields within molecule-fixed frames, including Principal axis frame (PAF) and Local reference frame (LRF).

 ---
 ### Requirements